jasonbayton/11ty/_src/android/android-enterprise-faq.md

 Ensure the user of the device is in the correct Active Directory group (if relevant) or EMM group to receive the correct profiles, otherwise check the binding.

+Occasionally and with some EMMs this may also happen if more than one device is enrolled with the same Device Identifier, eg: Serial Number or IMEI.
+Validate all Device Identifiers are unique (at least within an OEM/model) as it's not uncommon to see duplicates in the wild.

 ### Is Factory Reset Protection enabled on fully managed devices?

 Not normally by default, though do validate with your EMM vendor.
 If confirmed disabled however FRP kicks in after a reset, log a ticket with EMM support.